mwick83/irrigation_ctrl/README.md

 The design has two switching regulators: The first one is the main regulator for the 3.3V I use to power the ESP32 and all other digital stuff on the board.
 The second regulator is used to power the relays and external sensors.
 This regulator is normally off and can be activated via a GPIO of the ESP32.
 The UART level-shifters are also held in standby by default and can be powered up by the ESP32 on demand.
 I did this to reduce the power consumption as much as possible.
 I plan on driving the whole system on solar power sometime in the future.
 That's also the reason why I connected an ADC channel to the power input for voltage monitoring.

-The fill level sensor (which is another project on its own) will be connected to one of the UARTs.
+The reservoir fill level sensor (which is another project on its own) will be connected to one of the UARTs.
 Measurements will be triggered via a simple command/response scheme.
 I decided to decouple the two projects to try out different approaches for measuring the fill level in the real world.
 With the use of a generic command interface it doesn't matter how the level is actually measured.

 ## Current state